-All you need to become a CRA and help your community learn more about health research is enthusiasm and two sessions of training available via Zoom.
-Contact us to find out about upcoming training dates!
+All you need to become a CRA and help your community learn more about health research is enthusiasm and two sessions of training available in person or via Zoom.
+Use the form below (select “Get volunteer information”) and we will let you know about upcoming training dates!

 Research Ready Story

 The Research Ready story is used by CRAs to start the discussion about health research.
-The base story focuses on three big ideas.
-Add-ons to the base story customize it for specific health research areas, such as cancer or genetics.
+The story focuses on three big ideas.

 Research Ready three big ideas: